 4. Quality Receivers: A receiver is the centerpiece of your home theater’s audio system, connecting all source components and powering the speakers.
 Cheap receivers however, usually deliver what you paid for.
 Instead, make sure the one you buy has enough inputs to accommodate all of your components, and video output to match the video input of your TV (an HDTV, for example, will call for HDMI, a.k.a.
 High Definition Multimedia Interface).

 If you think you may be upgrading or expanding your home theater over time, purchase a receiver that will accommodate those changes.
 Going with a 6.1- or 7.1-channel system will work with your 5.1 Surround speaker system today and give you wiggle room for later additions.

-Sound investments: Further prevent unwanted sound reflections by adding acoustic seals around doors and windows – they’ll keep outside sounds from sneaking in and prevent action movie antics from escaping to disturb the neighbors.
+8. Sound Investments: Further prevent unwanted sound reflections by adding acoustic seals around doors and windows – they’ll keep outside sounds from sneaking in and prevent action movie antics from escaping to disturb the neighbors.

-Lights, camera, action: Finally, remember that strategic lighting in your home theater space adds to viewing comfort and enhances safety.
+9. Lights, Camera, Action: Finally, remember that strategic lighting in your home theater space adds to viewing comfort and enhances safety.
 Dimmable lamps can be posted around the room, including one situated behind a larger-size viewing screen for eye-easing fill around its picture.
 Avoid placements that will lead to on-screen reflections, and make sure all windows have treatments that adequately block natural light when needed.

-Follow these cheap tips for home theaters and you’re guaranteed to have plenty of money left for popcorn.
+Follow these cheap tips for home theaters and you’re guaranteed to have plenty of money left for popcorn — gourmet popcorn, of course.